 The Electronic Federal Tax Payment System

-The Electronic Federal Tax Payment System (EFTPS for short) is a Web service operated by the Treasury Department for processing federal tax payments.
-You must set up a profile and enter your bank account information, but then you can make payments for various tax matters including extension payments, estimated taxes, or even tax balances for previous years.
+The Electronic Federal Tax Payment System (EFTPS) is a web service operated by the Treasury Department for processing federal tax payments.
+You must set up a profile account with your bank account information, but then you can make payments for various tax obligations, including extension payments, estimated taxes, or even tax balances for previous years.

 IRS Direct Pay